Alleged Cybercrime: Court shifts Natasha's trial to Nov 24

 By Ikechukwu Nnochiri

-ABUJA– The Federal High Court sitting in Abuja, on Tuesday, slated November 24 to hear the six-count cybercrime charge the Federal Government preferred against the Senator representing Kogi Central, Natasha Akpoti-Uduaghan.
+ABUJA—A Federal High Court, sitting in Abuja, yesterday, slated November 24, to hear the six-count cybercrime charge the Federal Government preferred against the Senator representing Kogi Central, Natasha Akpoti-Uduaghan.

-Trial Justice Mohammed Umar gave fresh date after the case was stalled by the wave of protest that disrupted court activities on Monday.
+Trial Justice Mohammed Umar gave fresh date after the case was stalled by the protest that disrupted court activities on Monday.

-FG, in the charge marked: FHC/ABJ/CR/195/2025, alleged that Senator Akpoti-Uduaghan, made false assassination claim that was in violation of the cybercrime law.
+FG, in the charge, alleged that Senator Akpoti-Uduaghan made false assassination claim that was in violation of the cybercrime law.

 The defendant was said to have made an allegation that some politicians opposed to her were plotting to assassinate her.